Dzeko, Enyeama and Queiroz out to spoil Messi's dream

 CUIABA (Reuters) - Bosnia striker Edin Dzeko, Nigeria goalkeeper Vincent Enyeama and Iran coach Carlos Queiroz will all be looking for a say in trying to dent Lionel Messi’s World Cup dream over the next two weeks.

-Argentina’s captain, who came to Brazil as a favorite for player of the tournament, should lead the twice world champions through to the knockout phase as winners of Group F.
+Argentina’s captain, who came to Brazil as a favourite for player of the tournament, should lead the twice world champions through to the knockout phase as winners of Group F.

 They start against debutants Bosnia at the Maracana on Sunday where coach Alejandro Sabella’s main worry will be Dzeko’s fine run of scoring form in Manchester City’s run-in to the Premier League title last month.